ashpursglove/ashs_construction_calculator/README.md

 - Modify it
 - Ship it
 - Embed it in something else
-- Do not attempt to sue the author when concrete behaves like concrete
+- Do not attempt to sue me when concrete behaves like concrete

 No warranties.
 No guarantees.